 Alpha lipoic acid (ALA) is a fatty acid that occurs naturally in the body.
 ALA is often referred to as the “universal antioxidant.”
-It serves vital functions at the cellular level, such as energy production and protecting your cells from damage.
-The body has the ability to produce all the ALA needed, as long it’s healthy.
-Alpha lipoic acid is found in other organic sources, such as red meat, organ meat (like liver, heart, kidney, etc.), broccoli, tomatoes, spinach, brussels sprouts, and yeast.
-Once administered, the human body absorbs alpha lipoic acid rapidly and distributes it throughout the heart, liver, and skeletal muscles.
+It supports vital functions at the cellular level, such as producing energy and protecting your cells from damage.
+The body has the ability to produce ALA.
+It is also found in dietary sources, such as red meat, organ meat (liver, heart, kidney, etc.), broccoli, tomatoes, spinach, brussels sprouts, and yeast.
+Once administered, ALA is readily absorbed and distributed throughout all major organs.

 Side Effects of Alpha Lipoic Acid